Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: The Quijote simulations

 \subsection{The halo catalog}

-The Quijote simulations have a halo catalog identified by a Friends-Of-Friends (FOF) algorithm, in which each halo has at least $20$ dark matter particles.
+The Quijote simulations have a halo catalogue built by a Friends-Of-Friends (FOF) algorithm, where each halo has at least $20$ dark matter particles.
 Therefore, the lower limit of the halo mass is $\mathcal{O}(10^{12})$ - $\mathcal{O}(10^{13}) \ [M_\odot / h]$ (the value varies with the values of the cosmological parameters).

-As a rough approximation, we probe redshifts from 0.5 to 3 spanned in 4 redshift bins, where mean redshifts are $z = [0.75, 1.25, 1.75, 2.5]$ for the analysis of the halo distribution.
-And then, we assume the redshift halo distribution, that roughly corresponds to the \textit{Euclid} survey, and randomly pick up halos such that the redshift distribution matches to the relative numbers in Table. \ref{tb:halo_number}.
-In this table, the mean of the comoving number density of the halos in each redshift bin over 2,000 realizations after the picking up is also shown.
-We also provide a relation between the box size ($= 1 \ \mathrm{Gpc}/h$) for each redshift.
-We can calculate the apparent angular size of the object whose physical size $l$ at redshift $z$ as
+We use the snapshots of $z=[0.5, 1.0, 2.0, 3.0]$ from the Quijote simulations.
+Then, we assume the redshift halo distribution that roughly corresponds to the \textit{Euclid} survey and randomly pick up halos such that the redshift distribution matches the relative numbers in Table~\ref{tb:halo_number}.
+This table shows the mean of the comoving number density of the halos in each redshift bin over 2,000 realizations after after the selection process.